whywaita/myshoes/README.md

 ### Prepare

-please prepare a something in first.
+please prepare a few things first.

 - Virtual Machine Image on your cloud provider.
   - installed a some commands.